dijeyimam/memorusha-academy-privacy-policy/index.md

   ## Data Sharing
   We do not share, sell, or rent personal information.
-  We do not sell personal information as defined by the CCPA/CPRA.
+  We do not sell or share personal information as defined by the CCPA/CPRA.

   ## Children’s Privacy (Families Compliance)
   The app is suitable for ages 5+.